exercism/v3/languages/fsharp/exercises/concept/booleans/.meta/design.md

 The Concepts this exercise unlocks are:

-- `booleans-basic`: know of the existence of the `bool` type and its two values; know about boolean operators and how to build logical expressions with them; know of the boolean operator precedence rules.
+- `booleans`: know of the existence of the `bool` type and its two values; know about boolean operators and how to build logical expressions with them; know of the boolean operator precedence rules.

 ## Prequisites

-There are no prerequisites.
+This exercise's prerequisites Concepts are:

+- `basics`: know how to define functions.

 ## Representer